keuin/slbr/README.md

-# SLBR: A Bilibili livestream recorder that sucks less
+# SLBR: Suck-Less Bilibili live Recorder

+## Why another Bilibili livestream recorder?

+Because **all** the other recorders are suck.
+So I write my own recorder, which, I hope, sucks less.

-## 1. Features
+## Features

 If you want a Bilibili recorder featured with: